Permaculture CoursesCare of People, Care of Earth, Share the Surplus

 - Permaculture connection to Yoga, Ayurveda, Vastu, Jyotish (Vedic Astrology)

-The Sivananda Ashram Yoga Farm seeks people interested in yoga who have practical skills in permaculture, gardening
+We are seeking dedicated volunteers who are interested in yoga and who have practical skills in permaculture, gardening

 We are committed to being in positive relationship with nature and community.

 Come learn practical permaculture in the beautiful Sierra Nevada foothills of California!
 In addition to our PDC we offer several other

 In these courses you will learn through participatory, experiential activities in our garden, greenhouse, orchards, lavender fields

 |Dates||Program Name||Price||see more...||Register|